paddy-seismic/retreat/README.md

 and the Control Buttons and Output Pane visible below if you scroll down the page.
 Figures will appear *below the Output Pane*.

+### Command-line interface (optional/advanced)

+Although **specifically designed as a GUI tool**, a command-line mode allowing RETREAT to run from a shell without either a GUI or web interface, has now been implemented.
+This may be useful in certain circumstances, such as analysis of existing archive data.

+Input options will be read from the **default_input_values.py** file in the *retreat/defaults* directory (see [default values section](#default-values)).
+Output messages in the log file will be displayed in the terminal window, and saved output figures will NOT be displayed in the GUI.

+To run the software in command-line mode, do the same as above, but give the ``-c`` argument, i.e. :

+>```python3 -m retreat -c```

 ## Description of Input Parameters

 ### Input Data